 Getting Started

-To perform a basic calculation:
+To carry out a simple calculation:

-- Click the “Calculate Repayment” button
+- Click on the button calculate repayment.

 Key Features Overview